Texas Foreclosure Process and Laws

 After the cure period has expired and at least 21 days before the foreclosure sale, the servicer sends a notice of sale via certified mail to each borrower obligated to pay the debt.
 The notice of sale will also be:

-• filed with the county clerk in the county where the property is located.
-(Tex.
-Prop.
-Code Ann. § 51.002(b)).
+• filed with the county clerk in the county where the property is located, and

 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
 In some states, including Texas, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment (see below) against the borrower.
-If the lender is the highest bidder, the property becomes "Real Estate Owned" (REO).
+If the lender is the highest bidder, the property becomes "real estate owned" (REO).

 But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.

+A few potential ways to stop a foreclosure and keep your home include reinstating the loan, working out a loss mitigation option (such as a loan modification), redeeming the property before the sale, or filing for bankruptcy.
 Alternatively, you might be able to work out a short sale or deed in lieu of foreclosure and avoid a foreclosure.
 But you'll have to give up your home with either of these options.

 Reinstating the Loan